Self-Managed HOA with Support

 Property managers have contacts.
 They know who to talk to in order to get things done.
 They have worked with all the contractors in the area, they know association regulations and laws, and they have lawyers and accountants for collections issues.
 They have special knowledge about HOA management that homeowners that volunteer on the board of directors might not understand.

 Wouldn’t it be great if there was a way you could reap the benefits of being self-managed while still having the support of professional staff in your corner?
 Luckily, there is!
 Working with support staff, such as a financial management company, can be extremely beneficial.
-The board of directors maintain all the decision-making power and does not have to go through a property manager to accomplish goals, but at the same time can utilize the technology and expertise of a property management company to relieve some of the administrative responsibilities.
+The board of directors maintain all the decision-making power and does not have to go through a property manager to accomplish goals, but at the same time can utilize the technology and expertise of a HOA management company to relieve some of the administrative responsibilities.

 One major benefit to choosing an HOA support team is cost.
 Hiring a financial management company instead of a full property management company can save your community association more than 50% which can then be reinvested into other projects.